Working for God in the Community

 The Women's Fellowship continues to meet on the 1st and 3rd Tuesday afternoon of each month, at 2.30pm.

 Our numbers are few as members are getting older and finding it more difficult to attend the meetings.
-It is also becoming an increasing problem to find speakers.

 We are, however,a happy and caring group, who look forward to our times together.